The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It should be made very clear that having panic attacks doesn't mean you are weak or that you have mental/emotional problems.

-And… we don't live in isolation.
+And… you don't live in isolation.

-Our environment is the number one “trigger” for panic attacks.
+Your environment is the number one "trigger" for panic attacks.

-If you believe (psychological), the street you are walking down (environmental) is dangerous, your body will respond (chemical/biological) to prepare you to defend yourself or flee.
-You may interpret (psychological) the physiological changes in your body (chemical/biological) as scary and panic.
+If you believe (psychological) the street you are walking down (environmental) is dangerous, your body will respond (chemical/biological) to prepare you to defend yourself or flee.

 Or another example…

-If you interpret (psychological), the pounding (chemical/biological) in your chest (environmental) as a heart attack, you may panic.
+If you interpret (psychological) the pounding (chemical/biological) in your chest (environmental) as a heart attack, you may panic.

 For many people, experiencing one of these personal triggers can set up a seemingly automatic response of fear and worry that can lead to a panic attack.

-You feel a pain in your chest – you think “maybe it's a heart attack” – you're off to the races.
+You feel a pain in your chest – you think, "maybe it's a heart attack" – you're off to the races.

 There is often a deep fear of it happening again whenever they are in the same location or situation.

-Several minutes after arriving I went from having mild anxiety to a full-blown panic attack.
+Several minutes after arriving, I went from having mild anxiety to a full-blown panic attack.

-My mind was spinning, I was sweating heavily and experienced the situation (the people, the store, the cans on the shelves, my body) as unreal.
+My mind was spinning; I was sweating heavily and experienced the situation (the people, the store, the cans on the shelves, my body) as unreal.

 I became fixated on the terrifying thought of losing control and going crazy in the middle of the store.